-Legal Authority: 42 USC 300g-1(b)
+Legal Authority: 42 USC 300g-1(b) CFR Citation: 00 CFR None

-CFR Citation: None
+Legal Deadline: Other, Statutory, August 6, 2008, SDWA requires regulatory determinations every 5 years.
+Last round was made in August 2003.

-Legal Deadline: Other, Statutory, August 6, 2006, The 1996 SDWA Amendments require EPA to publish the second regulatory determinations by August 2006.
+Abstract: The 1996 amendments to the Safe Drinking Water Act (SDWA) require EPA to publish a list of non-regulated contaminants every 5 years, which may warrant regulation due to their health effects and their potential for occurrence in public water systems (PWSs).
+The first Contaminant

-Abstract: The 1996 amendments to the Safe Drinking Water Act (SDWA) require EPA to publish a list of nonregulated contaminants every five years, which may warrant regulation due to their health effects and their potential for occurrence in public water systems (PWSs).
-The first Contaminant Candidate List (CCL), was published in the Federal Register on March 2, 1998 (63 FR 10247).
+Candidate List (CCL), was published in the Federal Register on March 2, 1998 (63 FR 10247).
 The second CCL was published on February 22, 2005 (70 FR 9017).
 In addition to publishing the drinking water CCL, the SDWA also requires the Agency to select five or more contaminants from the second CCL and determine whether to regulate these contaminants with a National Primary Drinking Water Regulation (NPDWR).
-In order to make a determination of whether to develop an NPDWR for a contaminant, the SDWA requires three statutory tests be met: 1) The contaminant may have an adverse effect on the health of persons; 2) the contaminant is known to occur or there is a substantial likelihood that the contaminant will occur in public water systems with a frequency and at levels of public health concern; and 3) in the sole judgment of the Administrator, regulation of the contaminant presents a meaningful opportunity for health risk reduction for persons served by public water systems.
-Using these three statutory tests to make regulatory decisions, there are three possible outcomes: 1) Regulate the contaminant with an NPDWR; 2) develop guidance (e.g., Health or Consumer Advisory); or 3) determine no action is necessary.
+In order to make a determination of whether to develop an NPDWR for a contaminant, the SDWA requires three statutory tests be met: 1) the contaminant may have an adverse effect on the health of persons; 2) the contaminant is known to occur or there is a substantial likelihood that the contaminant will occur in public water systems with a frequency and at levels of public health concern; and 3) in the sole judgment of the Administrator, regulation of the contaminant presents a meaningful opportunity for health risk reduction for persons served by public water systems.
+Using these three statutory tests to make regulatory decisions, there are three possible outcomes: 1) regulate the contaminant with an NPDWR; 2) develop guidance (e.g., Health or Consumer Advisory); or 3) determine no action is necessary.